Aareon/nexradaws/README.md

     pip install nexradaws2

+New in version 2.1:
+* Give logger a name and configure manually for better control, buidling on version 2.0.
+* Bump version
+* Fix tests importing original package
+* Fix examples importing original package
+* Update README

 New in version 2.0:
 * Replace `six.print_` with usage of `logging` to offer more granular control of logging.
 * Future time checks.
 Thanks @nguy (Nick Guy) for your fork!